Free Virtual Assistants for Beginners: We Tested the 6 Best - And Actually Free

 1. Saner.AI - The Proactive Assistant

-It’s ideal if you’re overwhelmed, has ADHD and want something simple that actually helps you move forward.
+It’s ideal if you’re overwhelmed, have ADHD, and want something simple that actually helps you move forward.

 Key features